-As we age, the natural lens in our eye can gradually cloud causing what is known as a cataract.
-Cataracts can also be caused by other issues such as diabetes, steroid use, high farsightedness and retinitis pigmentosa.
+the natural lens in our eye can gradually cloud causing what is known as a cataract.

 The lens, which reflects light and focuses it onto the retina, allows us to see at all distances.
 It is made up mainly of water and protein.
-The protein is spread throughout the lens to give clear vision, but the aging process sometimes causes the protein to clump in areas creating the clouding known as a cataract.
+The protein is spread throughout the lens to give clear vision, but the aging process sometimes causes the protein to clump in areas creating the clouding known as a cataract (See Below).

 There are three places where the cataract can form in your eye: